NawarAli1912/EStore.API/README.md

 ### eStore API

-This API serves as an eStore, providing endpoints to manage products, orders, and more.
+This API serves as an eStore, providing endpoints to manage products, orders, categories and more.
 It seamlessly integrates Elasticsearch for efficient product searching.

 ## Contributing